Remembering when an unknown metal band sent Britain into a Satanic panic

 The late Joey Ramone – who revealed that his band were banned from playing Norway after someone was caught ransacking a church wearing a Ramones shirt – told Kerrang! that he thought “society was getting sicker and sicker”, while Bruce Dickinson was a little more forthcoming on the issue of the Satanic terror gripping the nation.

-The events that took place almost 25 years ago cast an indelible shadow over the black metal scene, and while its key members have played relatively nicely in the subsequent years, it will never shake off its violent reputation.
+The events that took place over 25 years ago cast an indelible shadow over the black metal scene, and while its key members have played relatively nicely in the subsequent years, it will never shake off its violent reputation.